Watson leads No. 4 Gonzaga in 117-83 blowout of Pepperdine

 - Oops!Something went wrong.Please try again later.

-SPOKANE, Wash.
-(AP) Fourth-ranked Gonzaga had to postpone its first three conference games because of COVID-19 issues within the program, but when the Bulldogs got back on the basketball court, they were firing on all cylinders.
+SPOKANE, Wash.- Fourth-ranked Gonzaga had to postpone its first three conference games because of COVID-19 issues within the program, but when the Bulldogs got back on the basketball court, they were firing on all cylinders.

 Anton Watson scored 19 points, Drew Timme and Chet Holmgren scored 18 each, and No. 4 Gonzaga routed Pepperdine 117-83 on Saturday night.
 The win extended the nation’s longest home winning streak to 60 games.